Paragon 28 (NYSE:FNA) PT Lowered to $23.00 at Canaccord Genuity Group

-Paragon 28 (NYSE:FNA – Get Rating) had its price objective lowered by Canaccord Genuity Group from $25.00 to $23.00 in a research report report published on Wednesday morning, The Fly reports.
-Canaccord Genuity Group currently has a buy rating on the stock.
+Paragon 28 (NYSE:FNA – Get Rating) had its target price cut by Canaccord Genuity Group from $25.00 to $23.00 in a research report issued to clients and investors on Wednesday, Benzinga reports.
+The brokerage presently has a “buy” rating on the stock.
+Canaccord Genuity Group’s price target would suggest a potential upside of 23.19% from the stock’s previous close.

-FNA has been the topic of several other reports.
-Needham & Company LLC cut their price objective on Paragon 28 from $31.00 to $25.00 and set a buy rating on the stock in a research report on Wednesday, February 9th.
-Piper Sandler initiated coverage on Paragon 28 in a research note on Tuesday, November 9th.
-They set an overweight rating and a $30.00 target price for the company.
-JMP Securities restated a buy rating and set a $29.00 target price on shares of Paragon 28 in a research note on Tuesday, November 23rd. initiated coverage on Paragon 28 in a research note on Tuesday, November 9th.
-They set a buy rating and a $28.00 target price for the company.
-Finally, Zacks Investment Research upgraded Paragon 28 from a sell rating to a hold rating in a research note on Tuesday, January 25th.
-One research analyst has rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company has an average rating of Buy and an average price target of $26.14.
+A number of other analysts have also recently issued reports on the company. assumed coverage on Paragon 28 in a research report on Tuesday, November 9th.
+They set a “buy” rating and a $28.00 price objective for the company.
+JMP Securities reaffirmed a “buy” rating and issued a $29.00 price target on shares of Paragon 28 in a research report on Tuesday, November 23rd.
+Zacks Investment Research raised Paragon 28 from a “sell” rating to a “hold” rating in a research report on Tuesday, January 25th.
+Needham & Company LLC lowered their price target on Paragon 28 from $31.00 to $25.00 and set a “buy” rating on the stock in a research note on Wednesday, February 9th.
+Finally, Piper Sandler started coverage on Paragon 28 in a research note on Tuesday, November 9th.
+They set an “overweight” rating and a $30.00 price target on the stock.
+One research analyst has rated the stock with a hold rating and seven have issued a buy rating to the stock.
+Based on data from MarketBeat.com, Paragon 28 presently has an average rating of “Buy” and an average target price of $26.14.

 Paragon 28 Inc is a medical device company exclusively focused on the foot and ankle orthopedic market.
 Paragon 28 Inc is based in ENGLEWOOD, Colo.